ThomasMoncrief/CopyeditGPT/README.md

 This app is using the Davinci-003 model, which costs $0.03 per one thousand tokens of usage.
 Analysis of one thousand words will use about 2,500 tokens.
 So, editing a full-length article will run you about ten cents.
 A novel of one hundred thousand words will run you about half the cost of a cup of coffee.

 <h4>.txt Files</h4>
-Currently this editor only accept .txt files, as I am still working to ensure it provides consistently formatted results.
+Currently this editor only accepts .txt files, as I am still working to ensure it provides consistently formatted results.
 It should soon be accepting .docx, .doc, and other text files, as I will be exploring which Python modules are most useful here.

 <h4>Patience</h4>
 A submission of a thousand words takes about fifteen to thirty seconds to process, depending on the time of day.
 If you have to stare at a loading wheel for a while, just imagine what it was like being a programmer in 1990 trying to download an entire megabyte of data.